bics-rug/act-toolchain-build/README.md

 The second goal is to have an easy build script collection for self compilation with of all the dependencies, apart from the build tools.

 ## current state:
-- Only the front end QDI tools are included as of now, rest is WIP and will come.
 - Out of the box the project will build only the part of the tool chain that is open source.
 - To include not yet open sourced and work in progress components, specify the closed git-urls as environment variables with your login.
 The specific variables you can find in the scripts.